awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

               | -------- | --------------- | --------- | ----------------- |
               | Auth     | cognitoabcd0123 | Create    | awscloudformation |

       #.
-To create your backend AWS resources run:
+To create your backend AWS resources run the following:

            .. code-block:: none